Summary

 "If we had rolled the dice only ____ times, how many times would you expect to have received a sum that equals ____?"

-Student pairs should use proportional reasoning (or knowledge to make equivalent fractions or ratios) to consider and answer these questions.
+Student pairs should use proportional reasoning (or knowledge to make equivalent fractions or ratios) to discuss and answer these questions.
 Each group will receive different answers based on their experimental data.
 Also, for the groups who cannot solve for a whole number, discuss the implications and meaning of "part of whole" for these instances.
 For example, ask, "Can you roll the sum ‘6' 13.2 times?
 Is that a good representation?
 Why or why not?"

-Each group will have different quantities for each sum, because each experiment will vary slightly in outcomes.
+Each group will have different quantities for each sum because each experiment will vary slightly in outcomes.
 These differences can be explored later during the Explain portion of the lesson.

 Explain